Future of Health Coverage

 While there are legitimate concerns about the future of the Affordable Care Act (ACA), we should remember that Colorado’s path to building a health insurance Marketplace started years before the ACA.
 Starting in 2006, the Colorado General Assembly and Gov. Bill Owens established the Blue Ribbon Commission for Health Care Reform, known as the “208 Commission.”
 The Commission produced the “Final Report to the Colorado General Assembly,” which put forth recommendations from a diverse set of bipartisan stakeholders, one of which was the concept of a health insurance marketplace, much like the one we operate today.
 In many ways, our state was ahead of the curve.

 Recently we outlined possible election impacts to the organization with our Board Policy Committee.
 We will continue to monitor potential changes to the ACA and update you with current information as we learn more.

-We’ll also continue to have these conversations with our Board committees and in full Board sessions.
-You can keep updated with those formal presentations on our Election Impacts page.
+We’ll continue to have these conversations with our Board committees and in full Board sessions.
+You can find resources on policy on our Healthcare Reform Policy page.